 Before erbium laser removal 3 months after laser removal

 Even a mole this close to the eye (on the very edge of the lid and within the lashes) can be safely and effectively removed by precision lasering.
-Click on the you-tube link below to see.
+Click on this You-Tube link to see.http://youtu.be/bQ7SXjDRHCA